Peuuuur-Noel/unraid-web-push-notification/README.md

 You *may* need to add unraid notifications page to Home Screen in Android to enable push notification.

 Notifications may not arrive instantly.
-It will depend on several factors: OS deep sleep, power management profile, application frozen when idle, battery level, network usage, ... and the way notifications are implemented (see this [comment](https://issues.chromium.org/issues/41351071#comment57) on chromium issues tracker).
+It will depend on several factors: OS deep sleep, power management profile, application frozen when idle, battery level, network usage, ... and the way notifications are implemented (see this [comment](https://issues.chromium.org/issues/41351071#comment57) on Chromium Issue Tracker).